Formula Off Road: History

+26 January 1980 an national association of racers, Landssamband íslenzkra akstursíþróttamanna (LÍS), whas founded.
+They organized a calendar for formula offroad, made an unified scoring system, managed the national championship and made sure safety protocols are being fulfilled.

 At the beginning there was only one class but in 1985 the second class was added to the competition because some of the contestants began to drive with multi-paddle tires.
-That's when Modified Class and Unlimited Class came to exists.
+That's when Modified Class and Unlimited Class came to exist.
 During these years contestants arrived on their daily drive cars, took off the equipment they didn't need in the race itself, changed their tires to multi-paddle and started the race.

-Back in the day roll-bars were the only requirement but not the complete roll-cage as it is today.
-It is worth noting that in 50 years of Icelandic Formula Off Road there hasn't been any serious injuries that can be traced to lack of security measures in the cars.
+Back in the day a roll bar was the only requirement but not the complete roll cage as it is today.
+It is worth noting that in 50 years of Icelandic Formula Off Road there haven't been any serious injuries that can be traced to lack of security measures in the cars.

-Formula Off-road competitions have always been a great part of the Icelandic motor-sport and is well known all over the world.
+Formula Off-road competitions have always been a great part of the Icelandic motorsport.